What foods pair well with truffles?

 Over summer we have been researching the foods that pair well with truffles; it has been a fascinating journey.
 The initial curiosity and then work of Heston Blumenthal and people like Peter Coucquyt, Bernard Lahousse, Johan Langenbick and James Briscone has been ground breaking.
 The advances that have been made in food science including the areas of coffee and wine has pushed the appreciation of foods to amazing levels.
 But what does it mean for the most glorious of ingredients, our truffles?

-This year, we're setting our sights on the mysterious world of truffle compounds.
-Hold on to your toques, because from next week, our monthly features start diving into the latest and greatest in the truffle and food pairing universe.
+Over the course of truffle season 2023 we posted three key blog posts which together give a deep understanding of the science and art of food paring with Australian black winter truffles.
 For centuries, chefs have been playing matchmaker between truffles and traditional ingredients, but it's time to shake things up!
 Thanks to science, we now know why truffles and these ingredients are a match made in heaven, but we're not content with just following tradition.
 We're on a mission to find new and surprising ingredients to pair with truffles and take your taste buds on a ride.
-Whether you're a seasoned truffle connoisseur or a curious home cook, our monthly features will help you understand the ins and outs of using truffles like a pro.
-Get ready to truffle like never before!
+Whether you're a seasoned truffle connoisseur or a curious home cook the posts we have put together will be of interest to you.
+They include the following:

-The recipe is below, we hope you enjoy it.
+We hope you enjoy the posts above and the recipe below.
 Share your experience in the comments below if you try it.
 Enjoy!

 Mango Truffle Lobster Salad